jitsi/handbook/docs/devops-guide/docker.md

 `JIGASI_TRANSCRIBER_WHISPER_PRIVATE_KEY_NAME` | Private Key ID of the private key to use with whisper `JIGASI_TRANSCRIBER_WHISPER_PRIVATE_KEY` | Private Key material to use with whisper, without newlines or START/END delimiters

-For setting the Google Cloud Credentials please read https://cloud.google.com/text-to-speech/docs/quickstart-protocol> section "Before you begin" paragraph 1 to 5.
+For setting the Google Cloud Credentials please read https://cloud.google.com/text-to-speech/docs/quickstart-protocol &gt; section "Before you begin" paragraph 1 to 5.

 ### Sentry logging configuration